RICS Cyprus Property Index Q3 2015

 Introduction & Commentary

-Given prevailing economic conditions and the turbulence in Cyprus’ banking system, there was a lack of transactions during the quarter.
-Local buyers in particular were the most discerning as the increase in unemployment and the prospects of the local economy maintained the lack of interest.
-Furthermore, those interested were unable to access bank-finance or their deposits.
+Given prevailing economic conditions and the turbulence in Cyprus’ banking system, there were few transactions during the quarter although volume was higher on a year on year basis.
+Local buyers in particular were the most discerning as unemployment is at high levels and the prospects of the local economy maintained the lack of interest.
+Furthermore, those interested are trying to access bank-finance.

 Market Capital Values